 Amount (Million)

-Currency 2023 2022
+Currency 2024 2023

-Euro 2 3
+Euro 1 2

-Baht - 7
+USD 4 -

-- c) As at 31 December 2023, Teda Co., Ltd. and Transec Power Services Co., Ltd., the subsidiary companies, entered into general contractors and equipment and service purchase agreements with various companies in order to operate their construction of electrical stations and installation of electrical systems business.
-The subsidiary companies are obligated to comply with certain conditions and to make the payments for equipment and services of Baht 1,902 million (2022: Baht 1,104 million). - d) As at 31 December 2023, Vision and Security System Co., Ltd., a subsidiary company, entered into general contractors and equipment and service purchase agreements with various companies in order to maintain and install their construction of security systems.
-The subsidiary company is obligated to comply with certain conditions and to make the payments for equipment and services totaling of Baht 21 million (2022: Baht 49 million).
+- c) As at 31 December 2024, Teda Co., Ltd. and Transec Power Services Co., Ltd., the subsidiary companies, entered into general contractors and equipment and service purchase agreements with various companies in order to operate their construction of electrical stations and installation of electrical systems business.
+The subsidiary companies are obligated to comply with certain conditions and to make the payments for equipment and services of Baht 1,052 million (2023: Baht 1,902 million). - d) As at 31 December 2024, Vision and Security System Co., Ltd., a subsidiary company, entered into general contractors and equipment and service purchase agreements with various companies in order to maintain and install their construction of security systems.
+The subsidiary company is obligated to comply with certain conditions and to make the payments for equipment and services totaling of Baht 28 million (2023: Baht 21 million).

-- e) As at 31 December 2023, the Group has other outstanding commitments from service agreements with various companies totaling approximately Baht 56 million (2022: Baht 51 million).
+e) As at 31 December 2024, the Group has other outstanding commitments from service agreements with various companies totaling approximately Baht 58 million (2023: Baht 56 million).
 These commitments mainly related to management, strategic planning, and other business operations consultant services between 1 and 10 years.
-The Group has to pay a monthly service fee at the rate stipulated in the agreements. - f) As at 31 December 2022, Samart Aviation Solutions Public Co., Ltd., a subsidiary company, was committed to pay premium to a company in accordance with long-term loan agreement amounting to USD 0.1 million, or equivalent to Baht 3.6 million (2023: Nil).
+The Group has to pay a monthly service fee at the rate stipulated in the agreements.